-Northern Michigan Outdoors: Traverse Magazine's Upper Peninsula correspondent Aaron Peterson takes us on a bike ride along Copper Harbor's nationally loved Northern Michigan bike trails.
+Traverse Magazine’s Upper Peninsula correspondent Aaron Peterson takes us on a bike ride along Copper Harbor’s bike trails, revered nationally by bikers, and includes lots of tips for getting the most out of your trip.

 Mountain bikers across the nation are heaping lodes of love on Copper Harbor’s curvaceous new trails.
 To ground-truth the ride, intrepid reporter, photographer and bike addict Aaron Peterson rolls with the local trail savant who took the system to the top.